Skip to content

 Spa Town Belgium

-Historically, Spa was the first town in a modern sense where visitors could enjoy the water, hence why spas can now be found all over the world.
-Luxury hotels and casinos also entertained 18th century aristocrats in the town of Spa.
+Historically, Spa was the first town in a modern sense where visitors could enjoy the water, which is why spas can now be found worldwide.
+Luxury hotels and casinos also entertained 18th-century aristocrats in Spa.

-Today Spa is all about relaxation and general well being, a leisurely town for visitors to rejuvenate and take a break from the fast paced world around them.
-As well as music concerts, the Spa-Francorchamps Formula 1 motor-racing circuit takes place in the town, attracting even more visitors.
+Today, Spas are all about relaxation and general well-being.
+They are leisurely towns where visitors can rejuvenate and break from the fast-paced world.
+In addition to music concerts, the Spa-Francorchamps Formula 1 motor-racing circuit takes place in the town, attracting even more visitors.

 #8 Waterloo

 Waterloo is located in the municipalities of Braine-l’Alleud and Lasne.
-Waterloo is an important location in history, the Battle of Waterloo marked the defeat of Napoleon Bonaparte.
-For any history lover Waterloo is a must see.
+It is an important historical location; the Battle of Waterloo marked Napoleon Bonaparte’s defeat.
+For any history lover, Waterloo is a must-see.

 Lions Mound Waterloo Belgium